gianlucafilippone/springboot-microservices-development/development/README.md

 ```

 > [!NOTE]
-> To avoid compiling each system component one by one, from step 1 on there will be a general `pom.xml` file to compile everything together.
+> To avoid compiling each system component one by one, from step 1 on there will be a root `pom.xml` file to compile everything together.
 > Deployment and run of the next steps is therefore easier.

 ### Exposed endpoints